marcusgia2505/classEx_doc/docs/Programming.rst

 Function name
  	The name of the function is *$findVariablePartner*.

-	.. note:: Notice that in contrast to standard PHP function, internal functions in classEx always start with a $ sign.
+	.. note:: Notice that in contrast to standard PHP functions, internal functions in classEx always start with a $ sign.

 Arguments
-	A function has arguments which are the values the function is called with.
+	A function has arguments, which are the values the function is called with.
 In this case, the function has four arguments.
-The first argument is mandatory, the other three arguments are optional.
+The first argument is mandatory; the other three arguments are optional.
 Arguments can be strings, numbers or variables.

 Arguments without default value (mandatory)
 	Arguments which are **not** marked with a :php:`=` sign and a default value are *mandatory*.
 This means you have to specify them in order to make the function work.
 In the example, you have to specify the variable name :php:`'varname'`.
 The quotes indicate that you have to specify it as a string.

-	.. note:: Note that variables names in functions are specified without the $ sign.
+	.. note:: Note that variable names in functions are specified without the $ sign.

 Arguments with default value (optional)
-	All the other arguments in the function have default values which means that they are optional.
+	All the other arguments in the function have default values, which means that they are optional.
 You can specify the function with only one parameter as well.
 The values after the :php:`=` sign are taken as default.
-In the example, the variable :php:`$currentRound` (which is available as pre-defined global variable) is taken as default for the round.
+In the example, the variable :php:`$currentRound` (which is available as a pre-defined globals variable) is taken as the default for the round.
 If you want to use a different round, you have to overwrite the default value.
 The same holds true for the other arguments. :php:`$partnerRole` and :php:`$no_decision` are set to :php:`null` as a default, where :php:`null` means no value.

 	Here are some examples: